-The IRG tracks the sources of the CJK Unified Ideographs.
-The past practice was that the character sources were tracked based on submissions by member bodies submitters.
-Thus every member body every submitter was has been assigned a member bodyWG2 member body abbreviation as defined in ISO/IEC 10646.
-In recognizing that submitters might be an international consortium not affiliated with any WG2 member body, the IRG decided at IRG Meeting No. 39 to add a new abbreviation "Z" for this type of submissions.
+IRG tracks the sources of the CJK Unified Ideographs.
+The past practice was that the character sources were tracked based on submissions by submitters.
+Thus every submitter was assigned a WG2 member body abbreviation as defined in ISO/IEC 10646.
+In recognizing that submitters might be an international consortium not affiliated with any WG2 member body, IRG decided at IRG Meeting No. 39 to add a new abbreviation "Z" for this type of submissions.
 It should be noted that Z source may include submissions from different projects and additional letters may be used to indicate each repertoire.